 I was reminded of wanting to write this post when I posted this past week my recipe for Luscious Lemon Bars.
 I mentioned that you could top them with powdered sugar and promised that I’d post about how to make your own confectioners sugar in the near future.
 Well, here it is.

 You are not going to believe how simple this is–you'll wonder why you weren't doing this for years.

-All you need is a blender, your sweetener, and one other ingredient and you’re done.
+First gather a blender (or food processor), your sweetener, and then one other ingredient and you're done.